🤖▶️ Check out the Design Patterns Overview course by Steve @ardalis Smith!Check it out »Hide

 Version Control

 Version or source control is one of the most fundamental tools available for software development.
 Even if the only editor you have is a simple text editor and your only compiler is a command line tool, a proper revision control system can offer huge benefits.
 Historically, most version control systems maintained a single repository that all team members would check code out from and commit changes back to.
 Some of these systems implemented a locking mechanism that would attempt to ensure that no two team members had checked out a file for modification at the same time, while others allowed for multiple concurrent changes but required changes to be merged when checked in if conflicts were found.
-More recently, distributed version control systems (DVCS) have been growing in popularity.
+Distributed version control systems (DVCS) have taken over in popularity, with centralized version control systems (CVCS) falling out of popularity.
 With a DVCS, every team member has a complete repository with all history, and all checkins are done locally first, and then periodically merged up into one or more central reference repositories.

 Conflict Management, Locking, and Merging